laporeon/pomotimer/README.md

 ## Features

-- Customize your focus time session.
+- ✔️ Customize your focus time session.
-- Customize your break time session.
+- ✔️ Customize your break time session.
-- Customize how many cycles you want to do.
+- ✔️ Customize how many cycles you want to do.
-- Customize your Pomodoro title.
+- ✔️ Customize your Pomodoro title.
-- Get a system notification at the end of each session.
-[Not available for WSL and MacOS]
+- ✔️ Toast notifications at the end of focus, break and pomodoro completed stages.
+Not avaialkable for WSL.
+- ⚠️ Custom sounds notifications: at this time, custom sounds are only being played ate Unix systems.
+On Windows and MacOS sound willl be system default.

 ## Requirements